 College campuses are intended to be safe.
-They often have their own police force, are well lit at night, have sidewalks connecting all the building and parking lots, and are home to bright, young people.
+They often have their own police force, are well lit at night, have sidewalks connecting all the buildings and parking lots, and are home to bright, young people.
 Unfortunately, crime, accidents, and fires can happen anywhere, perpetrated by anyone, and college campuses are not immune.
-The good news is that from 2001 to 2012, the number of crimes reported on college campuses decreased by 29% and there were nearly 200 fewer campus housing fires in 2014 than in 2009.
-This article addresses emergency personnel and appropriate reactions to emergency situations so that students can feel prepared and secure on campus.
+The good news is that from 2001 to 2012, the number of crimes reported on college campuses decreased by 29% and there were 375 fewer campus housing fires in 2015 than in 2009.
+This article addresses emergency personnel and appropriate reactions to emergency situations so that you can feel prepared and secure on campus.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.